 Anything added to your bird’s diet should be carefully researched first, as should any external preparation.
 Anything you choose to use should be introduced gradually and tested in a small quantity at first.

 Here is a list of what garlic might be useful for:

 - Garlic can be used on a birds skin as an antiseptic for minor wounds and abrasions.

-- Added to the diet, it may help to make the environment in the gut less attractive to internal parasites (worms) although this should not be used for confirmed cases of worms or as an alternative to a proven wormer such as Flubenvet.
-I could find little research in this area although many poultry keepers believe it helps and some old books suggest a strong solution of crushed garlic, but then again old books suggest many remedies that we now know don’t work and there are many ‘Old Wives Tales’ when it comes to poultry keeping!
+- Added to the diet, it may help to make the environment in the gut less attractive to internal parasites (worms) although I must stress that this should not be used for confirmed cases of worms or as an alternative to a proven wormer such as Flubenvet.
+I could find little research in this area, although many poultry keepers believe it does help.
+Some old books suggest a strong solution of crushed garlic, but then again old books suggest many remedies that we now know don’t work and there are many ‘Old Wives Tales‘ when it comes to poultry keeping!